ElenaSinelle/rsschool-cv/cv.md

 - MA in International Relations, Minsk, Belarus
 - MA in EU Studies, Sussex, UK
 - Degree in Fashion Design, Minsk, Belarus
-- JS / Front-end Course at RS School (in process)
+- JS / Front-end Course at RS School
+-  Front-end Course at ITGirls

 ## IT Skills